Enhancing Naturalness in LLM-Generated Utterances through Disfluency Insertion: Methods

 \subsection{Model Training}

-We fine-tuned the \textbf{Llama-2-7b-chat-hf} with LoRA~\cite{hu2021lora} for an efficient and targeted adaptation process.
-We chose Llama-2-7b to strike a balance between accuracy and computational efficiency.
-The fine-tuning setup included a maximum sequence length of 200 tokens, which represents a moderately long input that optimized the memory demands.
-For the LoRA-specific parameters, we set the LoRA rank (r) to 32 and the scaling factor (alpha) to 64, with a dropout rate of 0.1.
-The training was conducted with a batch size of 2 and gradient accumulation steps of 4, effectively simulating a larger batch size to stabilize training on limited computational resources.
-We adopt a learning rate of $2\times10^{-4}$.
-The model was fine-tuned to generate disfluencies like repetition, substitution, insertions, and speech pauses, as well as typical disfluencies such as filled and silent pauses.
+We fine-tuned Llama-2-7b-chat-hf~\cite{touvron2023llama} and Flan-T5-Large ~\cite{chung2024scaling} with LoRA~\cite{hu2021lora} to generate disfluent utterances from fluent inputs.
+The fine-tuning setup included a maximum sequence length of 200 tokens to balance accuracy with computational efficiency.
+We selected LoRA for its computational efficiency and parameter-effective approach, which updates only a small subset of rank-specific parameters rather than the entire model as in supervised fine-tuning (SFT).
+This minimized over-fitting risks while enabling targeted adaptations.
+To balance generalization and efficiency, we set LoRA rank (r) to 32, scaling factor (alpha) to 64, and dropout rate to 0.1.
+Training employed a batch size of 2 with gradient accumulation steps of 4, simulating larger batches on limited resources, and a learning rate of $2\times10^{-4}$.
+The model was fine-tuned for two specific tasks: generating atypical disfluencies (repetition, substitution, insertions, speech pauses) and typical disfluencies (filled and silent pauses).